Skip to content

 David Porter

-He is also the head of the civil engineering profession with the Northern Ireland civil service.
+David Porter is director of engineering with the Department for Infrastructure, which is Northern Ireland’s highways authority.
+In this role, he is also the chief highways engineer and head of the civil engineering profession in the Northern Ireland civil service.

-Amongst various distinctions, Porter is a Fellow of the Irish Academy of Engineering, was awarded the Poskitt Medal by the ICE Northern Ireland Region in 2017, and the Engineers Ireland President’s Award in 2018.
+A fellow of the Irish Academy of Engineering, Porter was awarded the Poskitt Medal by ICE Northern Ireland in 2017 and the President’s Award by Engineers Ireland in 2018.

 Ian Parke